Optimizing your database is essential for delivering the best possible experience to your users.

 Optimize WordPress Database Size in 5 Simple Steps

 Before optimizing your WordPress database, take a complete backup first.
-If something goes wrong during the process, you can quickly restore your website.
+You can quickly restore your website if something goes wrong during the process.

-Most hosting companies offer a backup feature, so make use of it before proceeding with the optimization.
+Most hosting companies offer a backup feature, so use it before optimizing.

 Step 1.
 Disable And Delete Unused WordPress Plugins